How effective is group therapy?

 Group therapy is often the ideal form of therapy for college students since a primary focus of group is on relationships and understanding and managing feelings.
 These are common issues for students.
 Group therapy alone can be a sufficient means of dealing with these issues.
 However, some students may benefit from both individual and group therapy.
 The professionals at the Counseling Center can help you decide what forms of therapy may be best for you.

 What does a typical group session look like?

 Groups at the Counseling Center vary significantly in session format.
 Many groups are structured or semi-structured; these groups are somewhat similar to workshops in that most group sessions focus on a particular topic.
-Each session usually consists of brief lectures by the group leaders, group discussions, and experiential activities.
+Each session usually consists of brief presentations by the group leaders, group discussions, and experiential activities.

-Counseling Center also offers process or personal exploration groups that are typically much less structured.
+The Counseling Center also offers process or personal exploration groups that are typically much less structured.
 There isn't a specific topic for each group session.
 Members are welcome to bring any issues to the group they feel are important, and the primary focus of therapy in the group is on the interactions among group members.
 This occurs as members give each other feedback on their interpersonal styles and identify ways in which they feel more connected to one another.
 (Please click here to learn more about the variety of groups that we offer.)